twilliamsorel/trevors-tales/src/_stories/starship-redemption-3.md

 "Are they dangerous?" said Twenty Nine, watching the ground by his feat.

-"Only if you let one bite you." said Fourteen.
+"Only if you let one bite you," said Fourteen.

 "Great.
 Poisonous alien lizards, back-breaking labor; what else have you got in store?”

 Fourteen smiled at her toes.
 “It’s an agrarian life on Osiris Six.”

-“Your sarcasm reeks of honesty.” said Twenty Nine, pausing to wipe sweat from his brow.
+“Your sarcasm reeks of honesty,” said Twenty Nine, pausing to wipe sweat from his brow.
 “A nasty habit.
 I prefer my sarcasm nice and pure.”

 “Day one and you already have preferences?
 I’m impressed.
 Your personality is coming through quickly.”